Battle of Neuve Chapelle: Battle

 Despite poor weather, the early stages of the battle went extremely well for the British.
 The RFC quickly secured aerial dominance and set about bombarding railways and German reserves en route.
 At 7:30 a.m. on 10 March, the British began a thirty-five-minute artillery bombardment by ninety 18-pounder field guns of the Indian Corps and IV Corps, on the German wire which was destroyed within ten minutes.
 The remaining fifteen 18-pounder field gun batteries, six 6-inch howitzer siege batteries and six QF 4.5-inch howitzer batteries, with sixty howitzers, fired on the German front-line trenches.
 The trenches were 3 ft deep, with breastworks 4 ft high but were unable to withstand a howitzer bombardment.
 The 1st Canadian Division at Fleurbaix, several kilometres north-east of Neuve Chapelle, provided artillery support and machine-gun fire as a diversion to prevent the Germans from reinforcing the sector.
 The artillery bombardment was followed by an infantry assault at 8:05 a.m.

 The Garhwal Brigade of the Meerut Division, Indian Corps attacked with all four battalions on a 600 yd front, from Port Arthur to Pont Logy.
 On the right the attack quickly collapsed, both companies losing direction and veering to the right.
 The attack confronted a part of the German defences that had not been bombarded by the artillery and before the mistake was realised the two support companies followed suit.
 The Indian troops forced their way through the German wire and took 200 yd of the German front trench, despite many casualties.
-The three Garhwal battalions to the left advanced in lines of platoon fifty paces apart, swiftly crossing the 200 yd of no man's land, overran the German infantry and pressed on to the German support trench, the attack taking only fifteen minutes.
+The three Lahore battalions to the left advanced in lines of platoon fifty paces apart, swiftly crossing the 200 yd of no man's land, overran the German infantry and pressed on to the German support trench, the attack taking only fifteen minutes.
 The leading companies then advanced beyond the Port Arthur–Neuve Chapelle road without waiting for the planned thirty-minute artillery preparation and took the village by 9:00 a.m. along with 200 prisoners and five machine-guns.